simonjoom/react-native-project/prisma/README.md

 { Passed: [ 'C1' ], Failed: [ 'C2', 'C3' ] }
 But for now i use "fs" to write log in desired output {C1:"Passed"},{C2:"Failed}

+All api logs are stored in ./prisma/src/debug.log.
+Nota: The file data is destroyed when the server restart

 #### BID /BUDGET:
 Ok Bid is in cent, budget in dollards.
 How to properly format them?